lkk688/AIsensing/deeplearning/AIprocessing.md

 (mycondapy310) (base) lkk@lkk-intel12:~/Developer$ git clone https://github.com/NVlabs/sionna.git
 ```

+Nvidia sionna requires Tensorflow (2.10 - 2.14).
+Latest version of Tensorflow (e.g., 2.16) may not support due to the `complex` data type for tf layers.
+Sionna also requires Tensorflow with cuda backend.
+If cuda is not available, LLVM backend is required.
+If your tensorflow cannot detect the GPU and you do not have the LLVM backend, it may show the following error: `it_init_thread_state(): the LLVM backend is inactive because the LLVM shared library ("libLLVM.so") could not be found!
+Set the DRJIT_LIBLLVM_PATH environment variable to specify its path.`

+Run `deeplearning/MIMO_OFDM_Transmissions_over_CDL.ipynb` to test the Nvidia sionna.

 ## DeepMIMO
 [DeepMIMO](https://deepmimo.net/) is a generic dataset that enables a wide range of machine/deep learning applications for MIMO systems.
 It takes as input a set of parameters (such as antenna array configurations and time-domain/OFDM parameters) and generates MIMO channel realizations, corresponding locations, angles of arrival/departure, etc., based on these parameters and on a ray-tracing scenario selected from those available in DeepMIMO.